Cutting Speed Solution

 How to Calculate Cutting Speed?

-Cutting Speed calculator uses Cutting Speed = pi*Initial Diameter of Workpiece*Number of Revolutions to calculate the Cutting Speed, The cutting speed is defined as the speed at which the work moves concerning the tool (usually measured in feet per minute).
+Cutting Speed calculator uses Cutting Speed = pi*Initial Diameter of Workpiece*Number of Revolutions to calculate the Cutting Speed, Cutting speed, also known as surface speed or cutting velocity, is a critical parameter in metal cutting processes.
+It refers to the speed at which the cutting tool moves relative to the workpiece material being cut.
+Cutting speed is typically measured in meters per minute (m/min) or feet per minute (ft/min).
 Cutting Speed is denoted by Vc symbol.

 How to calculate Cutting Speed using this online calculator?
-To use this online calculator for Cutting Speed, enter Initial Diameter of Workpiece (d1) & Number of Revolutions (N) and hit the calculate button.
-Here is how the Cutting Speed calculation can be explained with given input values -> 25145.32 = pi*0.031*71.7204658827004.
+To use this online calculator for Cutting Speed, enter Initial Diameter of Workpiece (di) & Number of Revolutions (N) and hit the calculate button.
+Here is how the Cutting Speed calculation can be explained with given input values -> 6.984811 = pi*0.031*71.7204658827004.

 FAQ